2000–01 San Antonio Spurs season

 The 2000–01 San Antonio Spurs season was the 25th season for the San Antonio Spurs in the National Basketball Association, their 28th season in San Antonio, Texas, and their 34th season as a franchise.
 During the off-season, the Spurs signed free agents Derek Anderson, and Danny Ferry.
 All-Star forward Tim Duncan had nearly signed a free-agent deal with the Orlando Magic, who had offered him a six-year contract worth $67.5 million; however, Duncan decided to stay with the Spurs.

-The Spurs got off to a 13–9 start to the regular season, then won ten of their next twelve games, and held a 31–16 record at the All-Star break.
+With the addition of Anderson, the Spurs got off to a 13–9 start to the regular season, then won ten of their next twelve games, and held a 31–16 record at the All-Star break.
 The Spurs continued to be among the NBA's elite teams, winning 23 of their final 29 games to recapture the Midwest Division title with a 58–24 record, which was the best record in the league, as they earned the first seed in the Western Conference, while posting a league best 33–8 home record at the Alamodome.

 Duncan averaged 22.2 points, 12.2 rebounds and 2.3 blocks per game, and was named to the All-NBA First Team, and to the NBA-All Defensive First Team, while David Robinson averaged 14.4 points, 8.6 rebounds and 2.5 blocks per game, and was named to the All-NBA Third Team.
-In addition, Anderson provided the team with 15.5 points and 1.5 steals per game, while Antonio Daniels contributed 9.4 points and 3.8 assists per game off the bench, Sean Elliott provided with 7.9 points per game in only 52 games, and Malik Rose averaged 7.7 points and 5.4 rebounds per game off the bench in only 57 games.
-Three-point specialist Terry Porter contributed 7.2 points per game, Avery Johnson provided with 5.6 points and 4.3 assists per game, and Ferry also contributed 5.6 points per game.
+In addition, Anderson provided the team with 15.5 points, 3.7 assists and 1.5 steals per game, and also led them with 101 three-point field goals, while Antonio Daniels contributed 9.4 points and 3.8 assists per game off the bench, Sean Elliott provided 7.9 points per game in only 52 games, and Malik Rose averaged 7.7 points and 5.4 rebounds per game off the bench in only 57 games.
+Three-point specialist Terry Porter contributed 7.2 points per game, Avery Johnson provided 5.6 points and 4.3 assists per game, and Ferry also contributed 5.6 points per game.

 During the NBA All-Star weekend at the MCI Center in Washington, D.C., Duncan and Robinson were both selected for the 2001 NBA All-Star Game, as members of the Western Conference All-Star team; it was Robinson's final All-Star appearance.
 Duncan also finished in second place in Most Valuable Player voting, behind Allen Iverson of the Philadelphia 76ers, and in third place in Defensive Player of the Year voting, while Robinson finished tied in fifth place.